 Pros:

-• Overseas flexibility: You can cash the money order in a different country.
-You are not restricted to cashing out the money order in the country where the money order got created.
+- Overseas flexibility: You can cash the money order in a different country.
+You are not restricted to cashing out the money order in the country where the money order was created.

 Cons:

-• Delays: Money order proceeds don’t automatically appear in your account after a deposit.
-You may have to wait several weeks for the money order to process if you use a different bank than the money order’s issuer.
+- Delays: Money order proceeds don’t automatically appear in your account after a deposit.
+You may have to wait several weeks for the money order to process if you use a bank that is different from the money order issuer.

 How Much Does a Money Order Cost?